This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Some people could just jump on a plane without any plans, and everything would just fall into place.

-However, one of the great things about long term travel is that once you get a feel for it, the best way is to just let it happen.
+However, we don’t recommend having too structured itineraries.
+One of the great things about long term travel is that once you get a feel for it, the best way is to just let it happen.
 You can over plan and leave yourself with no flexibility!

 We go into a country, a city, and a town with a list of the must-do activities, and then we like to just walk around and immerse ourselves in the local day to day activities and heartbeat of the place, and get tips and information from the locals.

 And of course, meeting and talking with fellow backpackers who have walked the road you plan to travel, is always invaluable!

 If you’re an independent budget traveler, or doing a gap year, then determining how much you have, and how long it will last, is important.

 You need “some type of budget” in place so that you give yourself the best chance to make your money travel further!